oasis-open/openc2-oif-orchestrator/orchestrator/transport/mqtt/ReadMe.md

 ## Ports

 Default port for [RabbitMQ MQTT](https://www.rabbitmq.com/mqtt.html) Broker is `1883` or `8883` if TLS is activated for RabbitMQ MQTT.
-Can be modified through the `MQTT_PORT` environment variable (default 1883)
+This can be modified through the `MQTT_PORT` environment variable (default 1883)

-Read/Writes to an internal RabbitMQ AMQP Broker at default port `5672` on the orchestrator side and `5673` on the device side.
+Read/Writes to an internal RabbitMQ AMQP Broker at default port `5672`.
+Note that the internal buffer can not be accessed outside of the docker network created during docker-compose.

 All ports can be edited under the Docker Compose file under the queue port options.

 ## Adding certificates for TLS